velotio-tech/go-k8s-training/kubernetes/StudyMaterials.md

 ## Advance Articles on the Kubernetes:

-Please read this articles only when you finish the first course because basic understanding of dokcer is needed to understand the advance concepts.
+Please read this articles only when you finish the first course because basic understanding of docker is needed to understand the advance concepts.